Ketevan the Martyr: Life

-Ketevan was born to Prince Ashotan of Mukhrani (Bagrationi) and married Prince David of Kakheti, the future David I, king of Kakheti from 1601 to 1602.
+Ketevan was born to Prince Ashotan Bagration of Mukhrani and married Prince David Bagration of Kakheti, the future David I, King of Kakheti from 1601 to 1602.

 After David's death, she engaged in religious building and charity.
 However, when David's brother Constantine I killed his reigning father, Alexander II, and usurped the crown with the Safavid Iranian support in 1605, Ketevan rallied the Kakhetian nobles against the patricide and routed Constantine's loyal force.
 The usurper died in battle.
 According to the Safavid official and chronicler, Fażli Ḵuzāni, Ketevan showed characteristic mercy to Constantine's surviving supporters and his Qizilbash officers.
 She ordered that the wounded enemy soldiers be treated accordingly and accepted in service if they desired.
 The Muslim merchants, who suffered in the war, were compensated and set free.
-Ketevan had Constantine's body laid in rest and sent to Ardebil.
+Ketevan had Constantine's body laid to rest and sent to Ardebil.

 After the uprising she negotiated with Shah Abbas I of Iran who was the suzerain over Georgia, to confirm her underage son, Teimuraz I, as king of Kakheti, while she assumed the function of a regent.

 In 1614, sent by Teimuraz as a negotiator to Shah Abbas, Ketevan effectively surrendered herself as an honorary hostage in a failed attempt to prevent Kakheti from being attacked by the Iranian armies.
 She was held in Shiraz for several years until Abbas I, in an act of revenge for the recalcitrance of Teimuraz, ordered the queen to renounce Christianity, and upon her refusal, had her tortured to death with red-hot pincers in 1624.

 Portions of her relics were clandestinely taken by the St. Augustine Portuguese Catholic missioners, eyewitnesses of her martyrdom, to Georgia, where they were interred at the Alaverdi Monastery.
 The rest of her remains were said to have been buried at the Church of St. Augustine in Goa, India.
 After several expeditions to Goa in the 21st century to search for the remains, they were believed to be found in late 2013.